tahoe-lafs/tahoe-lafs/zfec/README.txt

 blocks themselves there are also a few pieces of metadata which are necessary for later reconstruction.
 Those pieces are: 1.  the value of K, 2.  the value of M,  3.  the sharenum of each block,  4.  the number of bytes of padding that were used.
-The "fec" command-line tool compresses these pieces of data and prepends them to the beginning of each share, so each the sharefile produced by the "fec" command-line tool is between one and four bytes larger than the share data alone.
+The "zfec" command-line tool compresses these pieces of data and prepends them to the beginning of each share, so each the sharefile produced by the "zfec" command-line tool is between one and four bytes larger than the share data alone.

 The decoding step requires as input k of the blocks which were produced by the